Dublin Bucket List: Best Places to Visit in Dublin, Ireland

-This is a 22-acre park and it is a Dublin gem and also the best place to go to escape from the hustle and bustle of the city life.
-One of the best things to do is to stretch out on the grass and just rest or grab a lunch as the locals do.
-Some of the iconic features of the park are the ornate fountain which is located in its center, there is a bridge over a duck pond and there is also a children’s playground.
-This is a place that you and your family should come while in Dublin.
+This is a 22-acre park, and it is a Dublin gem and the best place to escape from the hustle and bustle of city life.
+One of the best things to do is to stretch out on the grass and just rest or grab lunch as the locals do.

 Explore Dublin Flea Market

-This is a huge indoor flea market which happens on every last Sunday of every month which is now one of the most important things in Dublin.
-There are more than 60 stalls where you will be able to buy reusable household items from baby supplies to old clothes, you will probably find what you are looking for in this market.
+There are more than 60 stalls where you can buy reusable household items, from baby supplies to old clothes; you will probably find what you are looking for in this market.